 It’s Family Friendly in Multiple Ways

-AmaWaterways welcomes families, and Karst believes that in a fast-paced world, “sharing family time together is so important.”
+AmaWaterways welcomes families, and Karst believes that in a fast-paced world, “sharing family time together is so important”.
 The line typically sees family groups during holiday periods or in the summer.
 Increasingly, it’s also seeing more grandparents sailing with their grandchildren.
-That said, here are a few rules to consider: AmaWaterways doesn’t accept children under 4 years of age for travel and Karst believes kids 6 to 7 years of age or older are best as they’re in school and can appreciate what they’re seeing and doing.

 From my personal observations on AmaWaterways’ ships, a river cruise can be a great family option if children or teens are curious about the world, love seeing outside scenery and doing activities ashore with their family and can “self-entertain” onboard, playing with quiet electronic games or toys or watching the sites outside along the riverbanks.
 Don’t expect babysitting services or a kids’ club onboard, as is the case with most river lines.
 And there may be no other children the same age onboard.

 That said, families have a more robust family-focused option on AmaWaterways, which partners with Adventures by Disney for dedicated family river cruise departures.
 Disney’s hosts assure that families are engaged and organize kid-centric and family-friendly activities onboard and ashore.
 So, children might head out with their parents to learn how to make pizza in Italy, explore a castle or take a family hike.
 For teens, Disney has a welcome party, teen and Junior Adventurer dinners and Disney movie nights.